satonaoki/Cortana-Intelligence-Suite-Industry-Solutions/Aerospace/Predictive Maintenance/Technical Deployment Guide/README.md

 The deployment guide below provides a full set of instructions on how to put together and deploy a predictive maintenance solution using the Cortana Intelligence Suite.

-The **Developer Journey Map** walks through the different components created as part of th eend-to-end solution.
+The **Developer Journey Map** walks through the different components created as part of the end-to-end solution.
 For technical problems or questions about deploying this solution, please post in the issues tab of the repository.

 # Deployment Guide